cerver1/Python-AutomatedSudokuSolver/README.md

 # **Automated Sudoku Solver**

 **Certain projects revitalize the urge to build for the sake of building.
-This project is one, it doesnt solve a pressing issue; this projects simply allow the exploration of the amazing world of programming.**
+This project is one, it doesnt solve a pressing issue; this project simply allows for the exploration of the amazing world of programming.**

 ![](Sudoku_1.gif)